-- a new DCN-ID; and
+- a new DCN-ID;

-- in WB-S1 mode, if the UE supports RACS, either a UE radio capability ID deletion indication or a UE radio capability ID.
+- in WB-S1 mode, if the UE supports RACS, either a UE radio capability ID deletion indication or a UE radio capability ID; and

+- if the UE supports RAT utilization control, new RAT utilization control information.

 The reallocation of a GUTI is performed by the unique procedure defined in this clause.
 This procedure can only be initiated by the MME in state EMM-REGISTERED.